 If you provide personal information about someone else, for example when a joint application is made, you must do so with the permission of the other person.
-If you enter into a service jointly with another person (for example, a joint Debt Management Plan), your personal information and any information about the service provided to you will be shared with the other person.
+If you enter into a service jointly with another person (for example, a joint Individual Voluntary Arrangement), your personal information and any information about the service provided to you will be shared with the other person.

 2. How do we collect your personal information?

 We collect your information in a number of ways.

 • When you make an application or enquiry to us either by phone, email, our website, by a third party or by any other means